AMWA-TV/is-04/docs/Controllers.md

 The NMOS APIs use HTTP status codes to indicate success, failure and other cases to Controllers as per [RFC 7231](https://tools.ietf.org/html/rfc7231) and related standards.

-As explicit handling of every possible HTTP response code is not expected, Controllers MUST implement generic handling for ranges of response codes (1xx, 2xx, 3xx, 4xx and 5xx).
+As explicit handling of every possible HTTP response code is not expected, Controllers MUST implement generic handling for ranges of response codes (`1xx`, `2xx`, `3xx`, `4xx` and `5xx`).
 However, where the RAML specification of an API specifies explicit response codes the Controller SHOULD handle these cases explicitly.

 For Controllers performing `GET` and `HEAD` requests, using these methods SHOULD correctly handle a `301` (Moved Permanently) response.

-When a 301 is supported, the Controller MUST follow the redirect in order to retrieve the required response payload.
+When a `301` is supported, the Controller MUST follow the redirect in order to retrieve the required response payload.

-If a Controller receives an HTTP 5xx or 4xx response code from the API, a failure has occurred.
+If a Controller receives an HTTP `5xx` or `4xx` response code from the API, a failure has occurred.
 The Controller SHOULD display the content of the response's error field to the user if possible, and indicate that the resource is likely to be in an unknown state.
 The Controller SHOULD also refresh the endpoints of the relevant resources to ensure the Controller is accurately reflecting the current state of the API.

 ## Registry Service Discovery

-In order to locate the Registry, the Controller SHOULD support all of the following:
+In order to locate the Query API, the Controller SHOULD support all of the following:
 * Unicast DNS Service Discovery (DNS-SD).
 * Multicast DNS Service Discovery (mDNS).
-* Direct configuration with the location of a preferred Registry.
+* Direct configuration with the location of a preferred Query API.

 The Controller SHOULD offer unicast DNS-SD as the default mechanism.